 This program not only provides an opportunity for interns to experience working in a rural municipal office, but also meets the certification requirements of the Rural Board of Examiners, the body that certifies rural municipal administrators.

 Applications are accepted on an ongoing basis.

 Rural MAIP is offering 52-week paid internship placements in rural municipalities across the province.
 Applications are accepted on an ongoing basis.
 These placements will offer an intern hands-on training in municipal administration, while meeting the requirements of the Rural Board of Examiners.
 At the end of the placement, it is possible the intern could be certified as a municipal administrator and begin working in the field.

 Click here for a brochure that outlines the profession of municipal administration.

 The Host Municipality

-SARM will provide the selected host rural municipalities with a $20,000 grant intended to cost share the intern's salary.
+SARM will provide the selected host rural municipalities with a $17,000 grant intended to cost share the intern’s salary.
+The supervising administrator will also receive a $3,000 honorarium.
 Host municipalities will receive the benefit of promoting their municipality and community and an opportunity to train and secure a potential successor, the administrator to grow and become a trainer in their field, and to be proactive in promoting municipal administration.

 Rural MAIP accepts applications on an ong-going basis.
 Applications may be e-mailed or mailed to: